 " from James' perspective and "August

-" from Inez's.
+" from the unnamed girl's.
 On "Cardigan," Swift sings about the triangle on the second verse.Chase two girls, lose the one

 When you are young, they assume you know nothing